 Vision and Knowledge

 You'll explore issues raised in various 'objective' photographic practices.
 Documentary, survey, scientific, medical, forensic and military traditions have at their core the idea that 'seeing is believing', implying that vision and visual representation are equivalent to 'knowledge'.
+You will reflect on and respond to photographic practices that claim to function ‘objectively’.
+Your work will challenge the assumptions and conventions surrounding these practices.

 Study Abroad (optional)